The Android Platform Security Model (2023): Implementation

-The UID sandbox had a number of shortcomings.
-Processes running as root were essentially unsandboxed and possessed extensive power to manipulate the system, apps, and private app data.
+\paragraph{Historical development} The UID/AID sandbox laid the groundwork and is still the primary enforcement mechanism that separates apps from each other.
+It has proven to be a solid foundation upon which to add additional sandbox restrictions.
+However, there are some limitations based on the traditional UNIX UID model: Processes running as root were essentially unsandboxed and possessed extensive power to manipulate the system, apps, and private app data.
 Likewise, processes running as the system UID were exempt from Android permission checks and permitted to perform many privileged operations.
-Use of DAC meant that apps and system processes could override safe defaults and were more susceptible to dangerous behavior, such as symlink following or leaking files/data across security boundaries via IPC or \texttt{fork}/\texttt{exec}.
+The use of DAC meant that apps and system processes could override safe defaults and were more susceptible to dangerous behavior, such as symlink following or leaking files/data across security boundaries via IPC or \texttt{fork}/\texttt{exec}.
 Additionally, DAC mechanisms can only apply to files on file systems that support access controls lists (respectively simple UNIX access bits).
 The main implication is that the FAT family of file systems, which is still commonly used on extended storage such as (micro-)~SD cards or media connected through USB, does not directly support applying DAC.
 On Android, each app has a well-known directory on external storage devices, where the package name of the app is included into the path (e.g.\ \texttt{/sdcard/Android/data/com.example}).
 Since the OS already maintains a mapping from package name to UID, it can assign UID ownership to all files in these well-known directories, effectively creating a DAC on a filesystem that doesn't natively support it.
-From Android~4.4 to Android~7.x, this mapping was implemented through FUSE, while Android~8.0 and later implement an in-kernel \texttt{sdcardfs} for better performance.
+From Android~4.4 to Android~7, this mapping was implemented through FUSE, while Android~8.0 and later implement an in-kernel \texttt{sdcardfs} for better performance.
 Both are equivalent in maintaining the mapping of app UIDs to implement effective DAC.
-Android~10 introduced \emph{scoped storage}, which limits app access to its own external directory path as well as media files that itself created in the shared media store.
+Android~10 introduced \emph{scoped storage}, which further limits access to external storage by allowing apps to access only their own external directory path and the media files created by themselves in the shared media store.